- Baby’s brain actively learns through senses of touch and smell.

 Your baby’s sense of touch is both useful and very sensitive at this early age.
 Through touch, they receive information about the texture, shape, or size of the objects, allowing them to explore and learn.
 As you will notice, this will especially take place with their hands and mouth.
 This also means that physical contact is very comforting for babies, so cuddling and holding them skin-to-skin will be important for their social and emotional growth.

 During the first year, you can exercise your baby’s sense of touch in many ways.
-Let her roll in the grass, touch a new blanket, or play with textured toys.
-All of these experiences will be sure to provide some interesting stimulation.
-Expose her to some new scents as well – the supermarket will make for a great field trip, but even the smell of her baby cream, your perfume, and the food that’s cooking will be great stimulation.
-Exposing your baby to new sensory experiences will help her development – watch this activity video to get some ideas for presenting these experiences!
+Let them roll in the grass, touch a new blanket, or play with textured toys.
+All of these experiences will provide some interesting stimulation.
+Expose them to some new scents as well (the supermarket will make for a great field trip), but even the smell of their baby cream, your perfume, and the food that’s cooking will be great stimulation.
+Exposing your baby to new sensory experiences will help them develop and learn about their surroundings.